The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 Siteground: $375.00 (Siteground is our incredible website host that saves us from technical crises every month.
 And their lowest plan starts out at $3.95/mo.
 Click here to get started with Siteground at only $3.95/mo.)

-Career in the Making ebook: $116.00 (Our own ebook, which goes into the exact marketing and monetization strategies I used to make $2,200 on my lifestyle blog.
+Career in the Making ebook: $116.00 (My own ebook, which goes into the exact marketing and monetization strategies I used to make $2,200 on my lifestyle blog.
 Because you need the right monetization strategy to make money blogging.
 But you need the RIGHT kind of people on your blog, too.)

-The She Approach for Boosting Your Blog Traffic: $16.43 (We learned so much from Ana’s ebook for both newer and more seasoned bloggers on boosting your blog traffic.
+The She Approach for Boosting Your Blog Traffic: $16.43 (I learned so much from Ana’s ebook for both newer and more seasoned bloggers on boosting your blog traffic.
 She gives invaluable advice on headline writing, authentic audience growth, and soo much more.
 Click here to learn more about Ana, and her ebook!)

 LendEDU: $120.00 (Since I love talking about money, it makes sense that my favorite affiliate helps people save money in the long run.
 LendEDU compares rates for up to 6 of the top student loan refinancing lenders using a totally free and easy-to-complete application that doesn’t affect your credit.)